 hav(h)arot

-Live-electronics work, inspired by analogue tape (reel-to-reel) composition techniques and by granular synthesis processing.
+Live-electronics interface / work.
+The design was inspired by analogue tape (reel-to-reel) composition techniques as well as by granular synthesis processing.

-I use the interface to process sampled audio, and in particular voice samples, thus putting the focus of this work on speech and on language.
-The interface allows me to cut sampled sentences and words into syllables, consonants and vowels, or even smaller speech particles – on the verge of our sonic perception.
+The main use of hav(h)arot is to work with voice samples, thus putting the focus of this work on speech and on language (though any kind of sound can loaded of course).
+Working with spoken material allows me to cut sentences and words into syllables, consonants and vowels, or even smaller speech particles – on the verge of our sonic perception.
 The result is a continuous interplay between semantic content—“meaning”—and sonic experience.

 I wanted to create an interface with which I can work with politically charged material: news and media reports, politician’s speeches, current affairs, etc. Sound bites of a world that needs mending, collected from social media channels – our digital town square or modern public space, and a highly polarised political and ideological echo chamber.
-Taking the original material out of its normal context provides an opportunity to re-examine and deconstruct it with fresh ears.
-This is indicated by the title hav(h)arot, meaning (in Hebrew) syllables (havarot, הברות) and clarifications (hav’harot, הבהרות).
+Taking the original material out of its normal context—decontextualizing it— provides an opportunity to deconstruct it and (re-)listen with fresh ears.
+This is indicated by the title of this work, which carries a double meaning in Hebrew: syllables (havarot, הברות) and clarifications (hav’harot, הבהרות).

 Live at Vrooom, Klooster Oude Noorde, Rotterdam 2022 (excerpt)